ibuttimer/hockey-history/design/design.md

   Main page with the history of field hockey, a timeline of key events and other facts.
 - Ireland

-  Ireland-specific page of hockey events and facts.
+  Ireland-specific page of hockey facts.
 - Resources

-  Page with links to Irish and international organisations, hockey blogs etc.
+  Page with links to Irish and international organisations, hockey resources etc.
 - Built With

   Page detailing the technologies and resources used to build the website.